 3. I didn’t boast enough about my accomplishments during the group-interview

 I think part of this was that I truly didn’t have as many leadership experiences as the other panellists, but I also found it really difficult to talk up the experiences I did have in a room full of other potentials.
 This is simply not my personality at all.
 Often, I’ll even try and downplay myself whenever I have to compare myself to others.
 If you’re at all like this, stop it.
 Brag about yourself.
 Just do it and don’t feel bad.
 Even if you turn bright red talking about your experiences, just do it.
-If you don’t have this problem, don’t worry even worry about reeling it in.
+If you don’t have this problem, don’t even worry about reeling it in.
 I promise you that no one else will be.

 4. I didn’t talk enough about my unique experiences